-Diana Ruggiero is PhD student in the Department of Botany and Plant Pathology at Oregon State University.
+Diana Ruggiero is PhD candidate in the Department of Botany and Plant Pathology at Oregon State University.
 She is researching the genetics of plant development and is using both molecular and computational approaches.
-Her adviser is Dr. Samuel Leiboff.

 Before starting graduate school, Diana worked for several years doing ecological restoration, landscaping, and trail work in the Pacific Northwest.
 She is an AmeriCorps alumna and has a B.A. in Computer Science from Bard College.